AgoraIO-Community/Agora-Flutter-Quickstart/README.md

 - [Flutter](https://flutter.io/) 1.0.0

 ## Quick Start
 This repository shows you how to use Agora Flutter SDK to build a simple video call app.
+It demonstrates you how to:

+Join / leave a channel
+Mute / unmute audio
+Switch camera views
+Layout multiple video views

 ### Create an Account and Obtain an App ID
 To build and run the sample application, first obtain an app ID: